Leintz Gatzaga: Etymology

 The first part of the name, Leintz, comes from the name of the valley, the village being located in the Valley of Leintz.

-The second part is linked to the saltmine (gatzaga in Basque) located in the village, part of the reason for the village's existence.
+The second part is linked to the salt mine (gatzaga in Basque) located in the village, part of the reason for the village's existence.
 Salt is no longer produced but used to be a mainstay of the village's economy.

 Geography

 Leintz-Gatzaga covers 14.7 km² and is located in the province of Gipuzkoa, very close to Álava.
 It is situated in a mountainous area with steep hillsides, wooded and with almost no flat agricultural land.
 It is in the region of Alto Deva where the source of the river Deba is located.

 Leintz-Gatzaga has a small old part that consisting of four streets, formerly walled.
-Most of the residents live in this part, the rest spread over some 35 Basque farmhousess around the village.
+Most of the residents live in this part, the rest spread over some 35 Basque farmhouses around the village.